Rakshit11111/FAQ-Assistant/README.md

 ```

 ## 📜 Notes
-> The .env file and venv folder are not uploaded to GitHub for security reasons.
+> venv folder are not uploaded to GitHub for security reasons.

 > Ensure MongoDB is running if using a local database.